 Your site’s domain name is its address on the web.
 All websites need a domain name.
 Both Bluehost and GoDaddy give you one for free.
 You’d normally need to pay around $15/year for a .com domain.

-You can register your GoDaddy or Bluehost domain name at the same time as purchasing your hosting plan.
-If you’re not quite ready to choose your domain name, or you can register it at a later point, after you sign up for hosting.
+You can register your GoDaddy or Bluehost domain name at the same time you purchase your hosting plan.
+If you’re not quite ready to choose your domain name, you can register it at a later point, after you sign up for hosting.

 Winner: Tie